Lost City Hike with Kids: Our 6-Day Trek in Colombia

 Our Guides

 Again, we were so lucky with our guides.
-They spent hours playing games with our kids, singing hiking songs, teaching each other Spanish and English.
+They spent hours playing games with our kids, singing hiking songs, and teaching each other Spanish and English.
 Our kids simply loved having two new friends to play with and we loved the rare opportunity to enjoy a tiny bit of kid-free hiking.

-Respect from Other Hikers
+Encouragement from Other Hikers

 The kids got tons of high-fives along the way and plenty of people stopped to talk to them.
 The locals who live and work along the trail were exceptionally friendly, kind, supportive and encouraging.